herrevilkitten/holiday-in-ten-towns/Session_9.md

 		* Round 4
 			* Gryn attacked the fucking snake and missed.
 He then struck at it with a _flame blade_ and smoked it.
 			* Sheelah cast _hunter's mark_ on Gryn's gladiator and attacked, but missed.
 			* One of the gladiators went after RJ, who dodged and weaved.
 RJ was impaled one time.
 RJ exploded him with lightning.
 Gryn missed his attack of opportunity.
-The other gladiator attacked Ragnar
+The other gladiator attacked Ragnar but was unable to damage him.
+			* Kobolds chilled.
+			*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDA3NDUwNDIsMTcwNjI4NDE0MywxMT
-kzODczMDU3LDQzNDUxNDE1OSwtMTM4OTg3NTgwOSwtMjAyMjA0
-Mjg1MSwtMTk0MzY0ODc0OCwtNjA3MjUyNDA0LC00MTI1ODQzMj
-IsMTI0MzM0NjQyOSwtMTc0NDI1ODQ2MCwtMTk5NjkwMTk4Nyw1
-MzI3MDMwNTMsLTE5Nzk4Nzk1NDcsLTgxMTUzNTM5LC0xNTEzMT
-c5ODczLC0xMTI0NjM5MDE1XX0=
+eyJoaXN0b3J5IjpbMzU4ODc4NDcyLDE3MDYyODQxNDMsMTE5Mz
+g3MzA1Nyw0MzQ1MTQxNTksLTEzODk4NzU4MDksLTIwMjIwNDI4
+NTEsLTE5NDM2NDg3NDgsLTYwNzI1MjQwNCwtNDEyNTg0MzIyLD
+EyNDMzNDY0MjksLTE3NDQyNTg0NjAsLTE5OTY5MDE5ODcsNTMy
+NzAzMDUzLC0xOTc5ODc5NTQ3LC04MTE1MzUzOSwtMTUxMzE3OT
+g3MywtMTEyNDYzOTAxNV19
 -->